-Power Seat (OPTION)
+Power Seat (Option)

-Different parts of this control move different parts of your seat.
+If you have the Sport Seat, you must move the switch next to the lumbar controls to DR (driver) or PS (passenger) before adjusting your power seat.
+Different parts of the power seat control move different parts of your seat.
 If you move the whole control, the whole seat will move.
-The back of the control will move the back of the seat, and the front of the control will move the front of the seat,
+The back of the control will move the back of the seat, and the front of the control will move the front of the seat.